CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Evaluate-and-Optimize-RAG-Performance.md

      >**Note**: Expect the evaluation to take around 5 - 10 minutes to complete.

-     >**Note**: If you weren't able to increase the tokens per minute limit for your model, you might see some time-out errors, which are expected.
+     >**Note**: If you cannot increase the tokens per minute limit for your model, you might see some time-out errors, which are expected.
 The evaluation script is designed to handle these errors and continue running.

-1. Once the evaluation run completes, **Ctrl+click** on the link to view the evaluation results on the Evaluation page in the Azure AI Foundry portal **(1)**, then click on **Open (2)**.
+1. Once the evaluation run is complete, **Ctrl+click** on the link to view the evaluation results on the Evaluation page in the Azure AI Foundry portal **(1)**, then click on **Open (2)**.

     ![](../media/af68.png)

-1. On the **Report** tab, you can view the `Relevance, Groundedness` and `Coherence` average score.
-As it is increased than before.
+1. On the **Report** tab, you can view the `Relevance, Groundedness`, and `Coherence` average scores, which have increased more than before.
     ![](../media/af78.png)

-1. Navigate to **Data (1)** tab, to get more details about the evaluation metric **(2)**.
+1. Navigate to the **Data (1)** tab for more details about the evaluation metric **(2)**.

     ![](../media/af79.png)

-1. Try other modifications to the prompt template, to see how the changes affect the evaluation results.
+1. Try other prompt template modifications to see how the changes affect the evaluation results.

 ### Review